Arson attacks paralyze French high-speed rail network hours before start of Olympics

 Transport Minister Patrice Vergriete described people fleeing from the scene of fires and the discovery of incendiary devices.
 “Everything indicates that these are criminal fires,” he said.

-The incidents paralyzed several high-speed lines linking Paris to the rest of France and to neighboring countries, Vergriete said, speaking on BFM television, Vergriete.
+The incidents paralyzed several high-speed lines linking Paris to the rest of France and to neighboring countries, Vergriete said, speaking on BFM television.

-The French national rail company SNCF said that areas affecting rail track intersections were intentionally targeted by the arsonists in the overnight attacks to double the impact.
+The French national rail company SNCF said that areas affecting rail track intersections were targeted to double the impact.

 “For one fire, two destinations were hit,” the company's CEO, Jean-Pierre Farandou.